apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

  * Fixed Typhon Dead Drop Chests
  * Mission-Specific Animations:
    * Statue scanner/printer from Golden Calves
-   * Coffee-pouring animation during Rise and Grind (pretty slight improvement there)
+   * Coffee-pouring animation during Rise and Grind (pretty slight improvement, and if localization dialogue other than English happens to be longer, it's possible that some dialogue might get cut off)
  * Character Movement Speed:
    * Ace Baron (from Healers and Dealers)
    * Ellie
+   * Maya
    * Vic (from Head Case)
  * Elevators:
    * Taking Flight (Sanctuary III Drydock)